The tips of your monstera plant may be turning brown due to a number of reasons, such as:

 Q: How can I treat the brown tips on my monstera plant?

-You can treat the brown tips on your monstera plant by cutting off the brown tips with a sharp knife or scissors, repotting your monstera into a pot with fresh soil, and adjusting the watering, sunlight, or humidity conditions for your monstera.
+at the brown tips on your monstera plant by cutting off the brown tips with a sharp knife or scissors, repotting your monstera into a pot with fresh soil, and adjusting the watering, sunlight, or humidity conditions for your monstera.

 Q: When should I worry about the brown tips on my monstera plant?